johannesippen/johannesippen.com/midddle.md

 <section>
   <div class="inner">
     <h2>Problem</h2>
-    <p>We started the development of Midddle with a very simple problem in mind: How could we make it easier for us to make spontaneous appointments with our best friends?. </p>
+    <p>We started the development of Midddle with a very simple problem in mind: How could making spontaneous appointments with our best friends become easier? </p>
-    <p>Text messaging and chat apps are pretty cool, but lead to very long conversations that end up in discussions with the result that you're actually staying in.
+    <p>Text messaging and chat apps are pretty cool, but lead to very long conversations that end up in discussions with the result that you&rsquo;ll probably stay in.
 Social networks are nice, but how many of your 500 Facebook friends would you actually take out for a beer?
 So we were looking for an easier solution. </p>
 </div>
 </section>
 <section>